vikas10/Django-Python-Demo/Question-Answer-Website/backend_api_documentation.md

 We will be selecting the following 5 Http Status codes to cover our response cases

 ##### Success: __200__
-> __HTTP/1.1 200 OK__
 ```
 {
-	"status": 200,
+	"meta":"",
+	"data":{

 	}
+}
 ```
 ##### Bad Request: __400__

 Generic __400__ JSON:
-> __HTTP/1.1 400 Bad Request__
 ```
 {
-	"status": 400,
-	"error":{
-		"message": "Bad Request",
-		"description": "Invalid Request Data"
+	"error": "invalid_request",
+	"description": "there is something wrong with the request data"
 }
-}
 ```
 ##### Forbidden: __403__

 Generic __403__ JSON:
-> __HTTP/1.1 403 Forbidden Request__
 ```
 {
-	"status": 403,
-	"error":{
-		"message": "Forbidden Request",
+	"error": "forbidden_request",
 	"description": "You are not allowed to access this information"
 }
-}
 ```
 ##### Not Found: __404__

 Generic __404__ JSON:
-> __HTTP/1.1 404 Not Found__
 ```
 {
-	"status": 404,
-	"error":{
-		"message": "Not Found",
+	"error": "not_found",
 	"description": "This response does not exist"
 }
-}
 ```
 ##### Internal Server Error: __500__
+#CHECK: Use something else for runtime errors
 Generic __500__ JSON:
-> __HTTP/1.1 500 Internal Server Error__
 ```
 {
-	"status": 500,
-	"error":{
-		"message": "Internal Server Error",
+	"error": "internal_server_error",
 	"description": "There was some error with the API code",
 	"debug_message": //whatever message the catch exception decorator returns
-	}
 }
 ```
 #### LoggedIn-Header: